Safeguarding

 Any volunteers or new members of staff have to have an induction with the Headteacher to discuss safeguarding within school and their responsibilities.
 All staff and volunteers to be kept up to date with any recent changes or any new documents.

-The Senior Designated Safeguarding Lead is: Mrs A Smedley (Monday to Thursday) Mrs L Bowler (Friday)
+The Senior Designated Safeguarding Lead is: Mrs J Grundy (Monday to Thursday) Mrs L Bowler (Friday)

-The Deputy Designated Safeguarding Lead is: Miss Karen Sharpe
+The Deputy Designated Safeguarding Lead is: Miss K Sharpe and Mrs J Coulston

-The Designated Safeguarding Leads are: Mrs L Bowler and Mrs S Nicholson
+The Designated Safeguarding Leads are: Mrs L Bowler, Mrs S Nicholson, Mrs B Moore and Mrs L Hosie

 Local School Safeguarding Lead is: Mrs K Hall (Scotholme Primary School)